-A summary of the type of radiological samples, analysis methods, and target detection levels for the proposed radiological sampling in CY 2022 is provided in Table 3-2.
+A summary of the type of radiological samples, analysis methods, and target detection levels for the proposed radiological sampling in CY 2023 is provided in Table 3-2.
 Justification for the detection levels is based in part on the capabilities of the instrumentation and in part on meeting a lower value than the desired regulatory standard.

-Detector/Sample Medium Analytes Measured Analysis Method Target Detection Levels TLD Direct external gamma Processed by a qualified vendor 0.1 mrem/quarter exposure from residual contamination and background ATD Airborne Rn-222 and 40 CFR 61, Appendix B, 0.2 pCi/L alpha-emitting decay Method 114, Method A-7, Rn-222 chain isotopes ATDs detectors that originate from Ra-226 Particulate Air Airborne particulate 40 CFR 61 Appendix B, Method 114, 3E-15 μCi/mL (gross alpha) a Filter radionuclides: gross Method A-4, Direct Alpha Counting, g, an 11 club to the alpha and gross beta and Method B-4, Gross Beta Counting 2E-11 μCi/mL (gross beta) b a Based on 10 percent of the 10 CFR 20 Appendix B Air Effluent value for Class V Th-230 a Based on 10 percent of the 10 CFR 20 Appendix B Air Effluent value for Class Y Th-230.
+Detector/Sample Medium Analytes Measured Analysis Method Target Detection Levels TLD Direct external gamma Processed by a qualified vendor 0.1 mrem/quarter exposure from residual contamination and background ATD Airborne Rn-222 and 40 CFR 61, Appendix B, 0.2 pCi/L alpha-emitting decay Method 114, Method A-7, Rn-222 chain isotopes ATDs detectors that originate from Ra-226 Particulate Air Airborne particulate 40 CFR 61 Appendix B, Method 114, 3E-15 μCi/mL (gross alpha) ^a Filter radionuclides: gross Method A-4, Direct Alpha Counting, alpha and gross beta and Method B-4, Gross Beta Counting 2E-11 μCi/mL (gross beta) ^b ^a Based on 10 percent of the 10 CFR 20 Appendix B Air Effluent value for Class Y Th-230